SeanDS/dump-lotus/README.md

     used by `scrape.sh`, updates these to point to local copies.
 Non-ASCII text may not be displayed correctly by the browser due to the documents' lack of character encoding settings, but the underlying HTML files should be properly formatted if viewed in UTF-8 mode.
-3. (Optional) Delete files with names beginning `Contents` and `Outline Page`.
-  - These are matched by the scraper because they link to relevant posts.
-  - They are not required for the Python parser, and since each file can be many megabytes of HTML, they slow down the parsing operation.

 Extra notes:
   - The Lotus Notes web client does not correctly display content given its character encoding.
 Some